 Council aims to minimise the incidence or spread of infectious diseases through the administration and enforcement of the relevant provisions of the Public Health and Wellbeing Act 2008 and to reduce the incidence of vaccine preventable diseases in the community.

-A key role of the Public Health Unit is administering vaccinations to babies, infants, school age children and adults.
+A key role of the Health Protection Unit is administering vaccinations to babies, infants, school age children and adults.

 More on immunisation.

 Council's Health Protection Unit registers and inspects all premises conducting skin penetration activities such as tattooists, body piercers, ear piercers and electrolysis clinics in addition to beauty parlours and hairdressers.
 The purpose of this registration is to prevent the spread of infectious diseases by regular inspection (which checks correct cleaning, sterilisation and operator procedure), proprietor education and information transfer.

 Motels, boarding houses and accommodation facilities also require registration.
 The purpose of this registration is to allow routine inspection of premises to monitor clean, hygienic, uncrowded accommodation.
 Private dwellings where not more than 5 people in addition to family members rent rooms do not require registration.